Douglas E. Theuner: Ordination and Ministry

 Theuner was ordained to the diaconate in June 1962 and to the priesthood in December 1962 by the Bishop of Ohio Nelson M. Burroughs.
 His ministry was centered mainly in Ohio and Connecticut, the last post being as rector of St John's Church in Stamford, Connecticut.

 Bishop

-Theuner was elected Coadjutor Bishop of New Hampshire on November 23, 1985, at a special session of the 183rd convention which took place in Grace Church in Manchester, New Hampshire.
-He was consecrated on April 19, 1986, in St Joseph Roman Catholic Cathedral in Manchester, New Hampshire.
+Theuner was elected Coadjutor Bishop of New Hampshire on November 23, 1985, at a special session of the 183rd convention which took place at Grace Church, Manchester, New Hampshire.
+He was consecrated on April 19, 1986, in St Joseph Roman Catholic Cathedral in Manchester.
 He succeeded as diocesan bishop that same year.
 As bishop he was very supportive of the inclusion of homosexual people, and was a fierce supporter of the election and consecration of his successor Gene Robinson to be the first openly gay bishop in the Episcopal Church.
 He was also involved in committees specializing in AIDS, human sexuality, family planning and Planned Parenthood.
 Theuner retired in 2003.
 He died ten years later on November 8, 2013.

 Personal life

-Theuner married Jane Lois Szuhany and together had two children.
+Theuner married Jane Lois Szuhany and together they had two children.